-- you haven’t tried at least two disease-modifying anti-rheumatic drugs (DMARDs) such as methotrexate, sulfasalazine or leflunomide.
+You usually won’t be given a biological therapy if you haven’t tried at least two disease-modifying anti-rheumatic drugs (DMARDs), such as methotrexate, sulfasalazine or leflunomide.

 - you’ve had cancer.

-You'll probably have blood tests before treatment starts to assess whether the drug will be suitable for you.
 Your doctor will need to check if you’ve previously been exposed to tuberculosis (TB).
-You may need a course of treatment for latent (asymptomatic) TB.
+If the tests are positive you may need to start a course of treatment for TB before starting abatacept.

-If you’ve previously had hepatitis you may need regular checks for this as abatacept may increase the risk of hepatitis being reactivated.
+If you’ve had hepatitis B or C, you may need regular checks for this, as abatacept may increase the risk of the hepatitis starting up again.